-- 5.1 The substitute member will be entitled to speak and vote in his or her own capacity, and is not constrained by the views of the member for whom he or she is substituting. - 5.2 No substitute member for the Planning Applications Committee or the Appointments Committee may vote unless he or she has been present for the entire consideration of the item under discussion. - 5.3 No substitute member for the Planning Applications Committee may vote on any matter unless they have received suitable training.
+- 5.1 The substitute member will be entitled to speak and vote in his or her own capacity, and is not constrained by the views of the member for whom he or she is substituting. - 5.2 No substitute member for the Planning Applications Committee or any other committee or sub-committee making quasi-judicial decisions may vote unless he or she has been present for the entire consideration of the item under discussion.

+5.3 No substitute member for the Planning Applications Committee may vote on any matter unless they have received suitable training.